MOSH-Insa-Toulouse/MOULINIE-YU-Gaz-Sensor/README.md

  - an amplifier (LTC1050)
  - a Groove connector for future calibration of the Gas Sensor

-First, we created the project with an anduino UNO
+First, we created the project with an arduino UNO

-Then, we created a library symbole for LTC 1050
+Then, we created a library symbol for LTC 1050

 Afterwards, we created the following circuit :

 ### PCB

-In order to
+In order to add the gas sensor to the board, we first created an new footprint.

+After we had all the components prepared, we started to do the routage.